louisnow/louisnow.github.io/_posts/2016-04-20-setting-nemo-as-the-default-file-manager-in-fedora-23.markdown

 ## Installation

-First install Nemo and a customization tool called Alacarte.
+> First, install Nemo and a customization tool called Alacarte.

 {% highlight shell %}
 sudo dnf install nemo alacarte
 {% endhighlight %}

-Now, according to this [StackOveflow answer](https://ask.fedoraproject.org/en/question/9759/how-do-i-use-the-nemo-file-browser-as-default-instead-of-nautilus/), you should be able to set nemo as your default file manger through Alacarte itself.
+According to this [StackOveflow answer](https://ask.fedoraproject.org/en/question/9759/how-do-i-use-the-nemo-file-browser-as-default-instead-of-nautilus/), you should be able to set nemo as your default file manger through Alacarte itself.
 I'd recommend you try that method first before continuing.
 In my case, that didn't work.

-The following command will force Nemo to be the default file manager in most circumstances.
+> Next, the following command will force Nemo to be the default file manager in most circumstances.

 {% highlight shell %}
 xdg-mime default nemo.desktop inode/directory